LLNL/conduit/src/docs/sphinx/relay_mpi.rst

  * If the output Node is not compatible with the received schema, it is reset using the received schema.

- * If the Node is compact and contiguously allocated, the Node's pointers are passed directly to MPI.
+ * If the output Node is compact and contiguously allocated, its pointers are passed directly to MPI.

- * If the Node is not compact or not contiguously allocated, a Node with a temporary contiguous buffer is created and that buffer is passed to MPI.
+ * If the output Node is not compact or not contiguously allocated, a Node with a temporary contiguous buffer is created and that buffer is passed to MPI.
 An **update** call is used to copy out the data from the temporary buffer to the output Node.
 This avoids re-allocation and modifying the schema of the output Node.